For this post I want to cover how SQL Server DBA’s can use Power BI Report Server. So that others have ideas on how to use it.

 In a previous post I went through a quick introduction of Power BI Report Server.
-I have decided to do a follow up on how SQL Server DBA’s can use Power BI Report Server.
+With this in mind, I have decided to do a follow up on how SQL Server DBA’s can use Power BI Report Server.

-With that in mind lets look at some dashboards you might want to Publish onto Power BI Report Server if you are a DBA.
+With this in mind, lets look at some dashboards you might want to Publish onto Power BI Report Server if you are a DBA.

 Database Migration Assistant

 One thing DBA’s can definitely take advantage of are dashboards that show the results of Database Migration Assistant checks.

 Database Migration Assistant is a very powerful tool that advises you what you need to do if you are migrating a database from one version of SQL Server to another.
 For example, migrating a SQL Server 2016 database to SQL Server 2019.

 You can find out more about Database Migration Assistant here.